Types of Bonds in India

 As we saw, bonds are higher in seniority than stocks in a company’s capital structure.
 However, stocks of a company have the potential to deliver higher returns than the fixed returns offered by bonds.

-To give investors that chance to become shareholders, companies may issue convertible bonds.
+Companies may issue convertible bonds to give investors that chance to become shareholders.
 Convertible bonds convert into shares when certain conditions are met or at a fixed point of time in the future.

-Based on convertibility feature, bonds can be classified into 3 types:
+Based on the convertibility feature, bonds can be classified into 3 types:

 Fully convertible bonds